developer-zebra/developer-zebra-site/src/stagenow/4-1/dynamicstaging/index.md

 Companies that maintain user data (locale, network settings, etc.) in databases or spreadsheets can export the relevant data to a `.csv` file and use the file to generate staging Profiles accordingly.

-### Notes
-* When a StageNow Profile is created for pre-existing variables, **the <u>variable names entered in the Profile must exactly match those of the database</u>**.
-* Other stuff
-* More other stuffy McNotes stuffs

 -----

 ## Create Variables On-the-fly

-If user databases are not available or being used, variable names can be created at the same time as a Dynamic Profile.
-Once the Profile is finished, **Zebra recommends using StageNow to generate a** `.csv` **template** file, which contains all the newly created variables exactly as they appear in the profile.
-Then, the only remaining administrator steps are to populate the file with the required data and select the file when generating barcodes.
+If user databases are not being used as the source for variable names, variables can be created at the same time as a Dynamic Profile.
+Once the Profile is finished, **Zebra recommends using StageNow to generate a** `.csv` **template** file, which contains all the newly created variables exactly as they appear in the Profile.
+Then the administrator need only populate the file with the required data and select that `.csv` file when generating barcodes.

-### Notes
-* Each row in the `.csv` file represents one set of Dynamic Profile data.
-* Barcode printouts are labeled to coincide with row numbers of the `.csv` file.

 WORKFLOW